Nic30/d3-hwschematic/README.md

     "cssClass": "node-style0", // optional string, css classes separated by space "cssStyle": "fill:red", // css style specification separated by ;
   },
-  "hideChildren": true, // [d3-hwschematic specific] optional flag, if true the body of LNode is collapsed "properties": { // recommended renderer settings
+  "properties": { // recommended renderer settings
     "org.eclipse.elk.portConstraints": "FIXED_ORDER", // can be also "FREE" or other value accepted by ELK "org.eclipse.elk.layered.mergeEdges": 1